 3. Show, Don’t Tell

 A good film doesn’t use overt dialogue or thinly-veiled symbolism to tell us the moral of the story.
 It shows its arguments in more subtle ways.
 To demonstrate how Selma does this, I’ll use a few examples of things I didn’t even notice until I watched the movie a second time.
 (Side note: good Art rewards multiple viewings.)
 Annie Lee Cooper is working in a hospital when she sees LBJ enact the Voting Rights legislation, not at the funeral home where she was working at the beginning of the movie trying to register.
-There is a Gandhi statue in the Kings’ living room, a nod to King’s interfaith journey toward nonviolence.
+There is a portrait of Gandhi in the Kings’ living room.
 When cutting to various scenes of those throughout the nation watching the violence of Bloody Sunday on TV, one of those scenes is a barbershop in Watts, California, pointing to the struggle beyond Alabama and ‘‘the beginning of a stirring of those people in our society who have been bypassed by the progress of the past decade’’ (MLK on the Watts rebellion, accurately predicting the 125 other “race riots” all across the country in 1967).
-I love this about the film: it shows us without telling us — Cooper was fired from her job for trying to register to vote; Gandhi was a significant influence on King’s journey toward choosing the path of nonviolence; Watts and Selma were directly related in certain ways and can’t be neatly divided into violent and non-violent, wrong and right.
+I love this about the film: it shows us without telling us — Cooper was fired from her job for trying to register to vote; Gandhi was a significant influence on King’s journey toward choosing the path of nonviolence; Selma and Watts were directly related in certain ways and can’t be neatly divided into non-violent and violent, right and wrong.

 Davidson, Bruce.
 Young Protesters in the March from Selma to Montgomery, 1965.